Complete moduli of cubic threefolds and their intermediate Jacobians

 The fact that the chordal divisor $\tDh$ is mapped to the closure $\overline \calH_5$ of the hyperelliptic locus is due to Collino \cite{col}.
 The fact that $\overline{\mathbf A}$ is the image of $\tDA[1]$ is well-known (see e.g., \cite{cg,cm}).
 The fact that $\overline{\mathbf K}$ is the image of $\tDA[2]$ was shown in \cite{cml}.

 Our techniques also yield a geometric description of deeper boundary strata; we easily see that the divisor $\tDA[4]$ is contracted to a locus whose generic point lies in $\mathcal A_5$, the divisor $\tDA[5]$ is contracted to a locus whose generic point is contained in the torus rank $1$ boundary, and the divisor $\tDD[4]$ is contracted to a locus whose generic point is contained in the torus rank $2$ boundary.
 Theorem \ref{theo:degenerationscod2} gives a complete description of the boundary of the locus of intermediate Jacobians of torus rank $2$; it uses both the Prym theoretic and the theta function approach.
-In principle any stratum can be studied geometrically by our methods, and various cases will be considered in future work \cite{havasi}.
+In principle any stratum can be studied geometrically by our methods, and various further cases have been considered in \cite{havasi}.